wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-use-hive-visual-studio.md

 <properties
-   pageTitle="Hive query with Hadoop tools for Visual Studio | Windows Azure" description="Learn how to use Hive with Hadoop in HDInsight using Visual Studio Hadoop tools." services="hdinsight" documentationCenter=""
+   pageTitle="Hive query with Hadoop tools for Visual Studio | Azure" description="Learn how to use Hive with Hadoop in HDInsight using Visual Studio Hadoop tools." services="hdinsight" documentationCenter=""